NinaV1812/portfolio-project-client/README.md

 # What's this app about?
 It's multiplayer game that helps you to make chosse about which film you wolud like to watch tonight with you friends.
 It has environments for a game admin(someone who starts a game and invites other players) and game participants.
 Players can join the game by using a digit code.

-# What a Game admin can do? :star:
+# What a Game Admin can do? :star:

 * start a game;
 * share a code with other players, which is displayed on the screen;